alexmartinezmiguel/TFM-Travels-Offers-Classification/README.md

-# Classification of Travel Offers for SharedMobility Applications
+# Classification of Travel Offers for Shared-Mobility Applications

 This repository contains all the code produced and needed for the development of my master's thesis as a part of the MSc in Principle Fundamentals of Data Science.
 The work has been developed in framework of the Europen project called Ride2Rail.